 How to Travel to Machu Picchu and the Pan American Games in Lima in 2019

 Get ready everyone!
 One of the busiest travel destinations in the world is about to share the summer spotlight in 2019 with The Pan American Games XVIII.
 If you were to combine a tsunami sporting event with a hurricane travel season, you get an idea of what is about to happen.
 The Pan Am games will be the largest sporting event ever hosted by the country of Peru.
 And the event is timed during the busiest travel season at Machu Picchu.
 The games take place in the coastal city of Lima, the main gateway to Peru, and the first portal for travelers going to the Inca citadel.
 Machu Picchu is one of the most popular travel destinations in the world.
 How will the overlay of these 2 occurences affect travelers?
 And what about athletes, officials and their families who may want to visit the Inca citadel?
-There's no reason to refrain from traveling.
-With careful planning you can organize an amazing sensational vacation in South America.
-Experienced tour operators in Peru know how to organize logistics to move their groups around efficiently.
+With careful planning you can organize a sensational vacation in South America.
+Experienced tour operators in Peru know how to move their groups around efficiently.
 Here's what we know so far.
 We'll keep this page updated as new information comes in.
 Check back!

 When are the Pan Am Games?